 Moreover, we identify another critical issue impacting the model's performance across diverse data silos: increased uncertainty, as shown in \cref{fig:intro}.
 The global model's accuracy not only deteriorates, but its uncertainty also trends upwards, signaling increased prediction instability.
 To address these challenges, we introduce Uncertainty-Based Extensible-codebook Federated Learning (UEFL), a novel methodology that explicitly distinguishes between data distributions to improve both accuracy and uncertainty.

 Specifically, our design features an advanced codebook comprising a predetermined number of latent vectors (\ie codewords), and employs a discretizer to assign encoded image features to their closest codewords.
 These codewords, acting as latent representations, are passed to subsequent layers for processing.
 The codewords are dynamically trained to align with the latent features generated by the image encoder.
 To mitigate performance degradation when integrating local models from data silos with varying distributions, we initialize a small, shared codebook for all clients.
 Additional specific codewords are then introduced for individual client use, ensuring explicit differentiation between them.
 Since the initial codebook is small and requires only a few extensions, the final size remains compact, minimizing the associated computational overhead.
-Given the privacy constraints in federated learning (FL), which restrict direct data access, we incorporate an uncertainty evaluator using Monte Carlo Dropout.
+Given the privacy constraints in FL, which restrict direct data access, we incorporate an uncertainty evaluator using Monte Carlo Dropout.
 This evaluator identifies data from diverse distributions, marked by high uncertainty.
-During training, our UEFL method systematically distinguishes between these varied distributions and dynamically adds new codewords to the codebook until all distributions are sufficiently represented.
+During training, UEFL systematically distinguishes between these varied distributions and dynamically adds new codewords to the codebook until all distributions are sufficiently represented.